Seesasikumar/CustomerSearch/README.md

 # CustomerSearch repository
-use below to run the projecr
+use below to run the projects

 npm install
 npm run setup